x-square/analytics/23-12-data-analytics.md

     - Action: implemented and communicated daily workflow procedures
     - Result: 15% increase in productivity

-STAR method can be confusing as it may ask for repetitive information in both task and action steps.
+STAR method can be confusing as it may ask for repetitive information in both situation and task and steps.

 > [!CAUTION]
 > STAR method (obsolete)